tmatsuzawa/tmatsuzawa.github.io/chofse/41880ee3438c878762e9a1a0fec66bcc23dac767/chofse/_posts/2022-01-03-research-notes.md

 3. Duality between a Prey-predator model and meanFlow-fluctuation interaction (Nigel)

 Iconic results in turbulence:
-1. Law of the wall:
+1. Law of the wall
-2. Drag coefficient
+2. Drag coefficients- fluctuation-dissipation theorem

 <hr>
 Profound problems of hydrodynamics